Director Cheatle Resigns And State Police Testimony

 That confluence guy is a fucking idiot.

-Yeah, I was just so annoying.
+Yeah, I was just interesting hearing that there was somebody.

-Are you breaking up Lindsay?
+Are you breaking up, Lindsay?

-I can't see uh I can't hear what she's saying.
+I can't hear what she's saying.

 Yeah, she's breaking up.

-Lindsay, you're breaking up significantly.
+Lindsay, you're breaking up six.

-Yeah, I can see all.
+Yeah, I can see y'all.

 Yeah, you're breaking up.